QGSQ/gazr/README.md

 ### Installation

-The [ROS](http://www.ros.org/) wrapper provides a convenient node that exposes each detected face as a TF frame.
+The [ROS](http://www.ros.org/) wrapper provides a convenient node that exposes each detected face in a PoseArray message.

 Before building gazr with the ROS wrapper, make sure that you have installed the following ROS- < distro > package dependencies, where